Read instructions on how to applyExpress Interest

 An undergraduate degree, 2.2 honours degree (Level 8 National Qualifications Authority of Ireland or other internationally recognised equivalent) in a relevant or appropriate subject (e.g., psychology).
 RPL (Recognised Prior Learning) entry will be available for those without a related degree.

-Entrants with degrees that meet either the Psychological Society of Ireland (PSI) or British Psychological Society (BPS) graduate entry requirements will receive the same award as students without this status (e.g., BSc.
-Sport and Exercise Science graduates) but the former will be able to apply to PSI/BPS for recognition of their progress towards accreditation.
-It is envisaged that the Masters degree will be recognised as stage one of the PSI/BPS recognition process (stage 3 comprises supervised experience.
-Accreditation from will be applied for in advance of start date so the Masters programme. will have "Accreditation Applied" status).
+Entrants with degrees that meet either the Psychological Society of Ireland (PSI) or British Psychological Society (BPS) graduate entry requirements will be able to apply to PSI/BPS for recognition of their progress towards accreditation when accreditation is achieved.
+It is envisaged that the Masters degree will be recognised as stage one of the PSI/BPS recognition process (stage two comprises supervised experience)

-Entry to the programme will be based on the result of an oline application and appropriate academic references.
+Entry to the programme will be based on the result of an online application and appropriate academic references.
 There will be no interview.

 What to include with your application